Odds to Win the British Open 2019

 Types of British Open Odds

-If you're worried about trying to pick a winner at the 2019 British Open, don't be.
-All the top sportsbooks have a huge number of betting lines and markets available.
-Plus, The Open odds are not just limited to the outright market.
+If you are worried about getting in on British Open wagering lines, don't be.
+All top PGA focused sportsbooks have a huge number of betting lines and markets available.
+The Open odds are not limited to the outright market alone.

 Below is a list of the most popular lines, and our detailed explanation of each.